Biden flies in to López Obrador's new airport for summit – KION546

 While the three nations work together, it’s not all rosy.
 The leaders of Canada and Mexico have voiced concerns over Biden’s “Buy American” plan.
 And while Biden’s push toward electric vehicles is a boon to both nations because of the tax credits for North American batteries, there’s concern the U.S. allies will be left behind.

-Meantime, the U.S. and Canada accuse López Obrador of trying to favor Mexico’s state-owned utility over power plants built by foreign and private investors, something that is forbidden under the three countries’ free trade pact.
+Meantime, the U.S. and Canada accuse López Obrador of trying to favor Mexico’s state-owned utility over power plants built by foreign and private investors, something that’s forbidden under the three countries’ free trade pact.

 Biden’s relationship with Trudeau is warmer, but he still hasn’t made it to Canada during his presidency, despite White House officials saying for months he planned to head north following a gathering in Los Angeles last fall.

-López Obrador skipped that gathering because Biden did not invite the authoritarian regimes of Cuba, Venezuela and Nicaragua.
+López Obrador skipped that gathering because Biden didn’t invite the authoritarian regimes of Cuba, Venezuela and Nicaragua.
 He’s also made no secret of his admiration for Trump.
-And he was one of only three world leaders who did not recognize Biden’s election victory until after the formal Electoral College vote and the Jan.
+And he was one of only three world leaders who didn’t recognize Biden’s election victory until after the formal Electoral College vote and the Jan.
 6 insurrection at the U.S. Capitol.
 But despite this, they each recognize the other’s importance.

 “They are both consummate politicians,” Andrew Selee, head of the immigration think tank Migration Policy Institute in Washington, said of Biden and López Obrador.
 “They’re looking for what the other person needs, and they’re trying to make clear what they need.
 It’s very transactional.
 There isn’t a big vision for the relationship right now.”